No team members yet, be the first!

 (December 7, 1918 – October 13, 2021)

-As the city of Chicago reflects on the life and legacy of the revered elder statesmen, Timuel Dixon Black Jr., the City Colleges of Chicago established a Timuel D. Black Jr. Scholars Program for adult learners at all seven city colleges.
-Scholars will be awarded to adult learners based on current and/or past civic and community engagement or to those with aspirations to drive change in their communities.
+As the city of Chicago reflected on the life and legacy of the revered elder statesmen, Timuel Dixon Black Jr., the City Colleges of Chicago established the Timuel D. Black Jr. Scholarship & Fellowship (TBSF) fund for adult learners at all seven city colleges.
+Scholarships will be awarded to adult learners based on current and/or past civic and community engagement or to those with aspirations to drive change in their communities.

 Mr. Black was a valued member of City Colleges of Chicago for many years.
 He was appointed Dean of City Colleges of Chicago’s Wilbur Wright College in 1969, and promoted to Vice President of Academic Affairs at CCC’s Olive Harvey College in 1972.
 Soon after, Mr. Black was promoted to the brand new position of Director and Chairperson of Community Affairs for City Colleges.
 The wide-ranging duties of this position allowed Timuel Black to interact with all of the colleges throughout the district and foster relationships between City Colleges, communities and private organizations.
 Later, he retook his place as educator at CCC’s Loop College.
 He held a professorship there until he formally retired from the City Colleges in 1989.
 Mr. Black was instrumental in the renaming of Loop College to what we know today as Harold Washington College.

-The Dr. Timuel D. Black Scholarship celebrates the life and legacy of Dr. Black.
+The Timuel D. Black Jr. Scholarship & Fellowship program honors the life and legacy of Dr. Black.
 Donations to the newly created scholarship will be awarded to students on an annual basis to attend any of the seven City Colleges.
 The scholarship, housed at the City Colleges of Chicago Foundation, will include tuition, books, and fees.
 Scholars will have the opportunity to engage in leadership development experiences to enhance their ability to positively impact Chicago communities.
 In addition, scholars will be eligible to submit project requests to fund civic projects geared at solving, impacting, and highlighting issues central to Dr. Timuel Black’s life and work.

 Timuel D. Black Jr. was born in Birmingham, Alabama on December 7, 1918.
 His family became part of the first Great Migration of African Americans from the Deep South, settling in Chicago in 1919, and he lived in the same south side neighborhood from that point on.
 Tim Black was a nationally respected educator, political activist, community leader, oral historian, philanthropist and philosopher.
 During his early school years at Edmund Burke Elementary School and DuSable High School Black worked as a paperboy for the Chicago Defender.